nycdsa/tech-action-working-group/src/_posts/2026-03-05-biometrics-testimony.md

 issue: 1
 title: "Testimony: Biometrics Bill"
 category: materials
-author: NYC DSA Tech Action OC
+author: NYC DSA Tech Action Pollicy & Advocacy
 date: 2026-03-05
 ---

 _**The NYCDSA Tech Action working group supports the passing of Int.
-0213-2026** \[1\].
+0213-2026 with key modifications** \[1\].
 The following testimony was submitted on March 4th 2026 and preceded by an earlier version of presented at City Council on March 2nd 2026._

 ---